Shanghai Noon: Cast

+Production

+In August 1998, it was announced Spyglass Entertainment had begun development on an untitled feature set to star Jackie Chan written by Alfred Gough and Miles Millar.
+With the success of Rush Hour, Spyglass formally greenlit the film under its new title of Shanghai Noon.

+Filming took place in the Canadian Badlands, near Drumheller, Alberta, Canada, near Exshaw, Alberta, and also near Cochrane, Alberta.
+The opening sequence was shot on-location at the Forbidden City in Beijing.

+Curtis Armstrong had a role in the film, playing Bulldog Drummond, but these scenes were deleted.

 Reception

 Box office

-Produced at a budget of $55 million, the film grossed $99,274,467.
-The film opened in third place at the North American box office grossing USD$19.6 million in its opening weekend behind Dinosaur and Mission: Impossible 2.
+Produced at a budget of $55 million, the film grossed $99,274,467 worldwide.
+The film opened in third place at the US box office grossing $19.6 million in its opening weekend behind Dinosaur and Mission: Impossible 2 and went on to gross $56.9 million.
+It opened at number one in Hong Kong with an opening week gross of $1.2 million.

 Critical response

-Shanghai Noon was well received by critics.

-On Rotten Tomatoes the film has an approval rating of 80% "certified fresh", based on 135 reviews with an average rating of 6.6/10.
+On Rotten Tomatoes, Shanghai Noon has an approval rating of 80%, based on 135 reviews with an average rating of 6.6/10.
 The site's consensus reads: "Although the plot is really nothing to brag about, Jackie Chan and Owen Wilson work well together.
 The cinematography looks great, and Jackie delivers a hilarious performance.
 This is an old-fashioned crowd-pleaser."

-On Metacritic it has a score of 77 out of 100 based on 30 reviews.
-Audiences surveyed by CinemaScore gave the film a grade "A−" on scale of A to F.
+On Metacritic, it has a score of 77 out of 100 based on 30 reviews.
+Audiences polled by CinemaScore gave the film an average grade of "A−" on an A+-to-F scale.

 Joe Leydon of Variety gave Shanghai Noon a favorable review, characterizing it as "Fast, furious and, quite often, very, very funny."
-Roger Ebert of the Chicago Sun-Times wrote: "If you see only one martial arts Western this year (and there is probably an excellent chance of that), this is the one."
+Roger Ebert of the Chicago Sun-Times gave the film 3 out of 4 stars, writing: "If you see only one martial arts Western this year (and there is probably an excellent chance of that), this is the one."

 Sequel

 A sequel, Shanghai Knights, was released on February 7, 2003.
+Chan and Wilson reprised their roles, while David Dobkin replaced Tom Dey as director.